MeteoSwiss/probtest/README.md

 ### perturb

-Perturbs netcdf files that can be used as input by the model.
+Creates an ensemble of netcdf files that can be used as input by the model.

 ### run-ensemble